Transparency

 Online vs. in-person Account Opening

-- Online: Most modern German banks offer an online application process.
-This can be more convenient, but be prepared to upload your documents in the prescribed format.
+• Online: Most modern German banks offer an online application process.
+This can be more convenient, but be prepared to upload your documents in the prescribed format and complete identity verification.

-- In-Person: Traditional banks usually require you to come in for a face-to-face meeting.
-This can be more time-consuming, but it will offer a more personalized service.
+• In-Person: Traditional banks usually require you to come in for a face-to-face meeting.
+This can be more time-consuming, but it can offer more personalized service, especially if your documents are difficult to verify online.

 Verifying your identity